 It is estimated that about 10% of astronomers work for private space companies.

 Planetariums and science museums

-The job of astronomers working at planetariums or museums is to communicate and inform the general public to try to get them interested in astronomy and space, as well as explaining why it is important for everyone.
+The job of astronomers working at planetariums or museums is to communicate and inform the general public to try to get them interested in astronomy and space, as well as explain why it is important for everyone.
 They are sometimes also responsible for selecting and helping develop the material that is shown in the various exhibitions.
 Because of this, on top of their education, they also require good communication skills.

 A famous astrophysicist working at a planetarium is Neil Degrasse Tyson, director of the Hayden Planetarium in New York City whom you might have seen on TV talking about science or narrating the Cosmos series on National Geographic.
 He has taken his role as a communicator to the next level and has helped many people get interested and curious about space.

 More than half of astronomers and astrophysicists in the U.S. work in universities as professors.
 Even when most of their time is spent teaching, they are a major source for astronomy research as they have more freedom to choose the subjects they want to research than in other places.

 There are two types of astronomers working in universities.
 Observational astronomers and theoretical astronomers.

 Observational astronomers will spend a few days or weeks working at an observatory every year watching the parts of the universe they want to study.
 The rest of the year, they analyze the data they have collected.
 Theoretical astronomers, on the other hand, might not even use telescopes and they will do most of their work using only computers and whiteboards.

 It is also common for astronomers to teach other courses like math and physics.

 A common job for astronomers is to serve as a communicator for many different types of media.